Advanced concept maps#

 -

 Systems concept maps.
 These model natural and man-made systems in which there is often no start or end point.
-They are often cyclical (circular) in nature.
+They’re cyclical, and their real subject is feedback – the loops by which a system regulates itself.
+This is the lens of systems thinking and cybernetics.

 -